mpolacek/goo/porting-to-cxx17.md

 ```

 ### Evaluation order rules changes
 C++17 [P0145R3](https://wg21.link/p0145) clarified the order of evaluation of various expressions.
-As the proposal states, the following expressions are evaluated in such a way that `a` is evaluated before `b` which is evaluated before `c`:
+As the proposal states, the following expressions are evaluated in such a way that `a` is evaluated before `b`:

 1. `a.b`
 2. `a->b`